top of page

 • Establish a bedtime routine: This should include activities such as bathing, brushing teeth, and reading a book.

-• Put your child in their bed or cot when they are fully awake, and leave the room: This will help them learn to fall asleep on their own.
+• Put your child in their bed or cot when they are fully awake, say goodnight and leave the room: This will help them learn to fall asleep on their own.

 • If your child cries or fusses, wait a set amount of time before going back in to the room comfort them.